 - 28,000lbs (Four 7,000lb Axles).

 Trailer Length and Trailer Axle Capacity go hand in hand so we decided to keep them as one category.
 Although one of the biggest factors on price is the length of the trailer, The longer the trailer the need for a higher weight capacity is required which will affect the price as well. the smallest tiny house trailer is 10ft and the longest goes all the way up to 56ft long.
-With that in mind, The average weight of a tiny house when finished is about 500lbs to 550lbs per linear foot of trailer length so this should be factored when choosing a axle capacity or Gross Vehicle Weight Capacity (G.V.W.R. for short)
+With that in mind, The average weight of a tiny house when finished is about 500lbs to 550lbs per linear foot of trailer length so this should be factored in when choosing an axle capacity or Gross Vehicle Weight Capacity (G.V.W.R. for short)

-If you are considering a 10ft wide trailer or even a oversized 11ft – 12ft wide trailer there is a different formula to calculate average weight.
+If you are considering a 10ft wide trailer or even an oversized 11ft – 12ft wide trailer there is a different formula to calculate average weight.
 This formula is 59lbs per square foot of trailer deck.
 For another example, lets take a 40ft x 10ft Gooseneck, This will have a lower deck (under the gooseneck hitch) of 32ft in length plus the 8ft long upper deck that is on the gooseneck hitch for a total of 40ft in linear length and 10ft in width with a total square footage of 400 square feet.
 If we multiply this by 59lbs per square foot we get 23,900lbs.
-This would exceed the 21,000lbs GVWR so at this length we would recommend going with the quad axle 28,000lbs GVWR with has Four 7,000lbs axles.
-It is definitely possible to get this weight down especially considering that this is just a guideline and the final weight will vary based on Design, Materials and Features.
-For example by using lightweight siding, We saved over 1,000lbs on our own tiny house.
-In most cases it is best to “buy more trailer than you need”.
+This would exceed the 21,000lbs GVWR so at this length we would recommend going with the quad-axle 28,000lbs GVWR with Four 7,000lbs axles.
+It is definitely possible to get this weight down especially considering that this is just a guideline and the final weight will vary based on Design, Materials, and Features.
+For example, by using lightweight siding, We saved over 1,000lbs on our own tiny house.
+In most cases, it is best to “buy more trailer than you need”.
 This mindset will tend to save you more in the long run than buying super lightweight materials and stressing over the weight of your house (Trust us, We counted every pound we put into our house).

 Deck Sizes Available: